eharuncan/PersonalAccountingAPI/README.md

 You can use Mockoon (https://mockoon.com/) mock server for backend API

-Import this backup file and start your backend mock server:
+Import this backup file (mockoon-backup.json) and start your backend mock server.

-mockoon-backup.json